CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 Formulations sampled from the design space are stored using the :class:`~citrine.informatics.descriptors.FormulationDescriptor` passed to the design space when it is configured.
 Each formulation contains two pieces of information: a recipe and a collection of ingredient labels.
-Each recipe can be thought of as a map from ingredient name to its fractional amount, e.g., ``{'water': 0.99, 'salt': 0.01}``.
+Each recipe can be thought of as a map from ingredient name to its fractional amount, e.g., ``{"water": 0.99, "salt": 0.01}``.
 Ingredient fractions in recipes sampled from a formulation design space will always sum to 1.
 Label information defines which labels are applied to each ingredient in the recipe.
 These labels will always be a subset of all labels from the design space.